 Speaking of cracks, use a cement filler and patch any cracks and divots.
 Follow the directions on the package and leave plenty of dry time.
 Finally, prep your area with masking paper so that any over spray doesn't get on the surrounding areas.

-Finally, use a blower to blow off any remaining leaves and dirt so that your driveway or concrete work space is ready for the stain application.
+Finally, use a leaf blower to blow off any remaining leaves and dirt so that your driveway or concrete work space is ready for the stain application.

 While the concrete stain is easy to apply, you must make sure you carefully prep your surface or the stain will not adhere properly.